SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2/General_Feature_Release_10.2.10.md

 <!-- MR 10.1.0 [CU19]/10.2.0 [CU7] - FR 10.2.10 -->

 Using the DataMiner Taskbar Utility, it is now possible to install all possible types of app packages.
-To install an app, you can either double-click the .dmapp file or right-click the Taskbar Utility icon, click *Update* and select the app from the list.
+To install an app, you can either double-click the .dmapp file or right-click the Taskbar Utility icon, click *Upgrade* and select the app from the list.

 Also, the *SLAppPackageInstaller.txt* log file will now keep track of all actions performed and issues encountered during the installation of an app.